-Richard Holloway was the Bishop of Edinburgh from and Primus of the Scottish Episcopal Church.
+Richard Holloway was the Bishop of Edinburgh and Primus of the Scottish Episcopal Church.
 He remains a prolific writer struggling to know his God.
-One book I am now mentioning is his: Stories We Tell Ourselves (2020) published by Canongate.
+One book I want to mention is his: Stories We Tell Ourselves (2020), sub-titled Making Meaning in a Meaningless Universe – published by Canongate.

 Auden’s poem, “September 1, 1939” contains the lines:

 All the conventions conspireW H Auden September 1, 1939

 This poem, written at the outbreak of World War II, captures the feelings of fear and uncertainty that prevailed at the time.
 It highlights how the meaning we place on things can eclipse other meanings and can keep us afraid.

 Of late, some people will be aware of several Project Fears generated to influence our behaviour.
 These use the ‘nudge’ perspective in an unethical way.